pradeepmcl/ContextMiddleware/README.md

 1. Once the application starts running and the service is connected, click on the "Get Location" button.
 2. Click the "More" button on the toolbar next to the emulator
 ![alt text](http://i.imgur.com/ngpim92.png | width="48")
-2. Change your location in settings (give random coordinates) or use a mock location app on the physical device.
+3. Change your location in settings (give random coordinates) or use a mock location app on the physical device.
 ![alt text](http://i.imgur.com/TSRMb32.png =48x)
+4. Once you update the coordinates, you should be able to see the location appear in the app.

 Whenever the location is changed, the application will show the new coordinates.